arkdavy/LAMMPS/README.md

 ![lj-shared-cpu-ompt](./performance/pictures/lj-shared_cpu-omp.png)

 ### Kokkos (Serial backend)
-Slightly slower than `OPT` package.
+I.e., MPI-only.
+It is slightly slower than `OPT` package.

 ![lj-shared-cpu-kokkos](./performance/pictures/lj-shared_cpu-kokkos.png)

 ### Kokkos (OpenMP backend)
 Using threading in `Kokkos` makes the code slower with respect to MPI-only execution in contrast to native `OMP` package of LAMMPS, though still faster than pure MPI when `cores=~100`.
-Also the claim that `OpenMP` backed should be slower than `Serial`, which is not really the case here.
+Also the claim that `OpenMP` backed with `OMP_NUM_THREADS=1` should be slower than the `Serial` above is not definitely visible.

 ![lj-shared-cpu-kokkos-omp](./performance/pictures/lj-shared_cpu-kokkos-omp.png)